CIT2202/pdo-simple-crud/pdo-php-databases.md

 $conn->setAttribute( PDO::ATTR_ERRMODE, PDO::ERRMODE_EXCEPTION );
 ```

 Switches on error reporting for SQL errors.
 This is useful for us when debugging our code.
-However, it's not a good idea to leave this in for live website as displaying errors in a live website potentially poses a security risk.
+However, it's not a good idea to display errors in a live website.
+The error message could reveal information about our database structure that could be used to attack the site.

 ## query()
 There are a number different ways of running SQL from PHP.
 The first of these we will look at is the ```query()``` method.
 This is used for SELECT queries that **don't** involve user input e.g. selecting all the rows from a table.